 Des and the modern Assassin gang find Haytham’s cave.
 Inside, they discover an Isu machine intended to deflect the solar flare that killed the Isu the first time around; if they can get it running, they can stop the flare headed for Earth now.
 Sounds thrilling.
 But it’s not.

 I had really warmed up to Des, but this time he’s central to it all and isn’t really central at all.
-As he works through Conner’s memories to uncover the key for the machine, he’s occasionally roused out of the animus to go on adventures; I was excited about this, finally a modern assassin parkouring about, but they’re tightly controlled mini-missions that rely on stealth – at one point he’s at a huge stadium and still gets spotted by guards in an instant.
-It’s just not very satisfying, especially after all his grim determination at the end of ACR.
+As he works through Conner’s memories to uncover the key for the machine, he’s occasionally roused out of the animus to go on adventures; I was excited about this, finally a modern assassin parkouring about, but they’re tightly linear, controlled mini-missions that rely on stealth – at one point he’s at a huge stadium and still gets spotted by guards in an instant.
+It’s just not very satisfying, especially after his grim determination at the end of ACR.

 I’ll admit I moaned that Ezio never really tangled with the Borgias, only witnessing their acts from afar.
 But this time Connor is so involved he should be up on Mount Rushmore; it was Connor who dumped tea in the Boston harbour, was at Lexington and Concord, gives Paul Revere a lift for his Midnight Ride – Connor was even there when they signed the declaration of independence!
 I’m all for experiencing history but he single-handedly wins the war.
 It is thrilling stuff and doesn’t paint the Patriots in any better light than the Brits but the game twists itself to involve Connor until you’re a Patriot not an Assassin.